 About Earthquake story

-In Muzzaferabad and Bagh I sat in teashops filled with men who had lost their families during the quake.
-Huddled at tables, the company of friends and the steaming dal were their main sources of comfort.
-At first I sketched from a corner.
-When the men came to come to look at the drawings they would talk.
-I would make portraits and take notes.
-My folio of stories began to grow.
+In the fallen towns of Muzzafarabad and Bagh I found teashops filled with people who had lost their families during the quake.
+Huddled at tables, with their friends, hot tea, and plates of dal, they looked at me curiously.
+At first I sketched shyly from a corner but soon people came to look at the drawings.
+They would sit and talk.
+As they talked I drew their portraits and took notes, and a folio of stories began to grow.